-The prototype program for using property complementarity on a three-dimensional grid to identify likely sites of interaction was Peter Goodford's GRID.[10]
+The prototype program for using property complementarity on a three-dimensional grid to identify likely sites of interaction was Peter Goodford's GRID [10].
 GRID presents an arsenal of potential atom, multi-atom fragment and molecular probes that can be placed on each of a set of grid points describing the region of interest.
 At each grid point the interaction energy for that probe interacting with the existing molecule, e.g., a protein, is calculated and retained as the field value for a contour map of the region.
 This map can be contoured at specific energy levels and by visual inspection determine the energetically likely locations where that fragment (or molecule) may be found.
-In the case of water molecules it is only a matter of then placing them within these contours.[8,10-12] This placement usually should be followed by a energy minimization because the orientation of the water molecule is generally not revealed by the energy contour.
-An alternative application of GRID is to use several varied probes such as amine nitrogen, aromatic carbon, carboxylate, etc. over the region of interest to help define a three-dimensional (inverse pharmacophore) pattern for docking[7,10,13] or designing[10,14,15] ligands bound at the protein.
+In the case of water molecules it is only a matter of then placing them within these contours [8,10-12].
+This placement usually should be followed by a energy minimization because the orientation of GRID is to use several varied probes such as amine nitrogen, aromatic carbon, carboxylate, etc. over the region [7,10,13] or designing [10,14,15] ligands bound at the protein.

-The MCSS (Multiple Copy Simultaneous Search)[16,17] method of Karplus randomly places a large number of small molecules that are representative of functional groups, e.g., methanol for hydroxyl (-OH), in a protein active site.
+The MCSS (Multiple Copy Simultaneous Search) [16,17] method of Karplus randomly places a large number of small molecules that are representative of functional groups, e.g., methanol for hydroxyl (-OH), in a protein active site.
 The interactions between these and the proteins are simultaneously optimized and as copies of the same molecule coalesce, they are pruned to reduce the computational expense.
 The resulting set of molecules, optimized for placement and orientation can be used to map potential binding locations for the functional group of interest within the protein active site.
-This method has also been used for the prediction of water locations within active sites.[11,18]
+This method has also been used for the prediction of water locations within active sites [11,18].